shawndeggans/cannabis-cultivation-maturity-model-v1/model/full-doc-v1/nutrition-fertilzation/pillar/doc.md

 title: "Nutrition and Fertilization and the Plant Lifecycle"
 ---

+---
+layout: default
+title: "Nutrition and Fertilization and the Plant Lifecycle"
+---
 ## Nutrition and Fertilization and the Plant Lifecycle

 Nutrition and fertilization play a critical role in each stage of the plant life cycle.
 Here's a detailed breakdown of how these factors relate to the various stages in the cannabis plant's life cycle: